 threatening investor confidence and holding up reform efforts.

-Italy dragged other higher-yielding markets with it, with
+Italy pulled other higher-yielding markets with it, with

-investors looking to maximise returns as abundant central bank
+investors aiming to maximise returns as abundant central bank

 liquidity drives rates lower across the board.

 Some investors were reluctant to take new positions in Italy

 at the current level of 10-year yields, which is just off a